Central Limit Theorem for non-stationary random products of $\SL(2, \R)$ matrices: Introduction

-\begin{enumerate}[(a)] \item The condition (\ref{tails}) is most likely not optimal.
-We would expect that it should be sufficient to require $\gamma>2$, compare with the version of the LLN for real valued random variables provided above.
-Notice that it is still more restrictive than $\gamma=2$ which is optimal in the iid case, compare with Theorem \ref{t.BQ}. \item One should expect that, under suitable conditions, Theorem \ref{t.CLT} should hold for random $SL(d, \mathbb{R})$ matrix products for every $d\ge 2$.
+\begin{remark} \begin{enumerate}[(a)] \item The condition~(\ref{tails}) with the assumption $\gamma>2$ is optimal, in a sense that it cannot be strengthened to $\gamma=2$.
+This is in contrast with the iid case, compare with Theorem~\ref{t.BQ}.
+We discuss this below, see Example~\ref{ex:no-CLT-2D} in Section~\ref{s:examples}. \item One should expect that, under suitable conditions, Theorem \ref{t.CLT} should hold for random $\SL(d, \mathbb{R})$ matrix products for every $d\ge 2$.
 To prove such a statement, it would be helpful to have a non-stationary analog of simplicity of the Lyapunov spectrum, see \cite{GR}, \cite{GM} for the case of iid random matrix products.
-In the case of some specific regular distributions in $SL(d, \mathbb{R})$ such an analog was recently established \cite{AFGQ}, but a statement for a general sequence of distributions is currently not available, even if certainly expected. \end{enumerate} \end{remark}
+In the case of some specific regular distributions in $\SL(d, \mathbb{R})$ such an analog was recently established \cite{AFGQ}, but a statement for a general sequence of distributions is currently not available, even if certainly expected. \end{enumerate} \end{remark} The conclusion of Theorem~\ref{t.CLT} also applies to the distribution of log-lengths of individual vectors, $\log |T_n v|$, as well as to the matrix elements $(T_n)_{i,j}$.